updated on May 9th, 2019

-Who hasn’t dreamed of having their wedding at some beautiful, exotic locale, with white sand beaches and graceful palm trees as the stage for their ceremony, perhaps with some ancient ruins framing a huge red sun as it slowly sinks into an unbelievably clear blue sea?
+Dreaming of having your wedding at some beautiful, exotic locale, with white sand beaches and graceful palm trees as the stage for the ceremony, perhaps with some ancient ruins framing a huge red sun as it slowly sinks into an unbelievably clear blue sea?

 Not surprisingly, a lot of people have that dream, and they’re making it come true with a destination wedding in Mexico.
 Mexican weddings have been trendy for a few years now, and it’s not just the location that draws couples.
-Many are captivated by the charming customs and trappings of the traditional Mexican wedding.
+Many are captivated by the charming customs of the traditional Mexican wedding.
 And where better to recreate south of the border nuptials than a breathtakingly beautiful resort destination in Mexico?

 A Caballero and His Bride

 The traditional Mexican wedding ceremony is a wonderful blend of the ceremonies of the Catholic Church and ancient Aztec rituals that were performed before the arrival of the Spanish Conquistadors.

 The bride is dressed very modestly in a full-length white gown and veil with long sleeves and lots of lace.
 The groom will be wearing a bolero-type jacket and tight fitting white pants such as a bullfighter might wear, or perhaps a loose-fitting white blouse, with or without lace, and matching loose trousers.
 (Think Antonio Banderas.)
 The bridesmaids and groomsmen bear the rings and the bride’s bouquet, though the bride may opt for a fan instead.
 Often there are godparents, also referred to as “patrinos,” who play a huge role in the wedding.

 The groom arrives at the church bearing a gift of 13 gold coins as a proof of his undying fidelity and his ability to support his new bride.